John II of France: Search for a wife and first marriage

-Initially a marriage with Eleanor of Woodstock, sister of King Edward III of England, was considered, but instead Philip invited John of Luxembourg, King of Bohemia, to Fontainebleau.
+Initially a marriage with Eleanor of Woodstock, sister of King Edward III of England, was considered, but instead Philip invited King John the Blind of Bohemia to Fontainebleau.
 Bohemia had aspirations to control Lombardy and needed French diplomatic support.
 A treaty was drawn up.
 The military clauses stipulated that, in the event of war, Bohemia would support the French army with four hundred infantrymen.
 The political clauses ensured that the Lombard crown would not be disputed if the king of Bohemia managed to obtain it.
 Philip selected Bonne of Bohemia as a wife for his son, as she was closer to child-bearing age (16 years), and the dowry was fixed at 120,000 florins.

-John reached the age of majority, 13 years and one day, on 27 April 1332, and received overlordship of the duchy of Normandy, as well as the counties of Anjou and Maine.
+John reached the age of majority, 13 years and one day, on 27 April 1332, and received the Duchy of Normandy, as well as the counties of Anjou and Maine.
 The wedding was celebrated on 28 July at the church of Notre-Dame in Melun in the presence of six thousand guests.
 The festivities were prolonged by a further two months when the young groom was finally knighted at the cathedral of Notre-Dame in Paris.
-As the new Duke of Normandy, John was solemnly granted the arms of a knight in front of a prestigious assembly bringing together the kings of Bohemia and Navarre, and the dukes of Burgundy, Lorraine and Brabant.
+As the new duke of Normandy, John was solemnly granted the arms of a knight in front of a prestigious assembly bringing together the kings of Bohemia and Navarre, and the dukes of Burgundy, Lorraine and Brabant.

 Duke of Normandy

 Accession and rise of the English and the royalty

-Upon his accession as Duke of Normandy in 1332, John had to deal with the reality that most of the Norman nobility was already allied with the English camp.
+Upon his accession as Duke of Normandy in 1332, John had to deal with the reality that most of the Norman nobility was already allied with the English.
 Effectively, Normandy depended economically more on maritime trade across the English Channel than on river trade on the Seine.
 Although the duchy had not been in Angevin possession for 150 years, many landowners had holdings across the Channel.
 Consequently, to line up behind one or other sovereign risked confiscation.
 Therefore, Norman members of the nobility were governed as interdependent clans, which allowed them to obtain and maintain charters guaranteeing the duchy a measure of autonomy.
 It was split into two key camps, the counts of Tancarville and the counts of Harcourt, which had been in conflict for generations.

 Tension arose again in 1341.
 King Philip, worried about the richest area of the kingdom breaking into bloodshed, ordered the bailiffs of Bayeux and Cotentin to quell the dispute.
 Geoffroy d'Harcourt raised troops against the king, rallying a number of nobles protective of their autonomy and against royal interference.
 The rebels demanded that Geoffroy be made duke, thus guaranteeing the autonomy granted by the charter.
 Royal troops took the castle at Saint-Sauveur-le-Vicomte and Geoffroy was exiled to Brabant.
 Three of his companions were decapitated in Paris on 3 April 1344.